cloudfoundry-incubator/kubecf/doc/rfd/rfd/0000/README.md

 # git push origin rfd-0010
 ```

-Do not forget to open a pull request (maybe later we will have a bot for this) with the title
+Do not forget to open a pull request and a GitHub issue where the discussion will happen with the
-_feat: RDF num title_ .
+title _feat: RDF num title_ .

 With the pull request open anyone subscribed to the repository will be notified about the new RFD
 and it can gather feedback through pull request comments.